near/community/meetings/bridge-wg.md

 **Vlad Frolov**
 - Working on redesign & naming (together with Alex Kouprin)
-- Current focus is the near/rainbow-bridge#344 approx. 20%
+- Current focus is the https://github.com/near/rainbow-bridge#344 approx. 20% done

 **Evgeny Kapun**
-- Proposal of architecture change (transmission of the events): *link*
+- Proposal of architecture change (transmission of the events): https://docs.google.com/document/d/1KGg4JWYxUim_pVd-vHCkD7DMLCIbmtSCKFcB1lEqMKQ/edit?usp=sharing (limited access for near.org)
 - Security issue found for token connector, though it's the issue of the events transmission
-- Architecture change can lead to significant reduction of the Ethereum side gas costs for client;
+- Architecture change can lead to significant reduction of the Ethereum side gas costs for light client contracts;

 **Marcelo Fornet**
 - Found an issue with generalized token connector that can be exploited where a malicious actor can submit an incorrect proof.
 Currently fixing it;